imehsanullah/ros2_ur5_Controller/README.md

-Python Script to control UR5 controller and Robotiq Gripper using ROS2.
+Python Script to control UR5 robot and Robotiq Gripper using ROS2.